MitchellMarinoDev/carrier-pigeon/README.md

 To contribute, fork the repo and make a PR.
 If you find a bug, feel free to open an issue.
 If you have any questions, concerns or suggestions you can shoot me an email (found in Cargo.toml) or DM me on discord `@TheHourGlass34#0459`.

+By contributing, you agree that your changes are subject to the license found in /LICENSE.